playframework/playframework/documentation/manual/working/javaGuide/main/cache/JavaCache.md

 play.modules.disabled += "play.api.cache.EhCacheModule"
 ```

-Then simply implement [CacheApi](api/java/play/cache/CacheApi.html) and bind it in the DI container.
+You can then implement [AsyncCacheApi](api/java/play/cache/AsyncCacheApi.html) and bind it in the DI container.
+You can also bind [SyncCacheApi](api/java/play/cache/SyncCacheApi.html) to [DefaultSyncCacheApi](api/java/play/cache/DefaultSyncCacheApi.html), which simply wraps the async implementation.

 To provide an implementation of the cache API in addition to the default implementation, you can either create a custom qualifier, or reuse the `NamedCache` qualifier to bind the implementation.